safaris since 1995

 The easy way to see gorillas in Rwanda

-A relatively short and easy 2 hour drive north of the capital Kigali to the Virunga Volcanoes National Park.
-This gorilla safari allows you to explore the habitat of mountain gorillas and having tracked the gorillas with your experienced guide you’ll spend one hour intimately observing the habituated group.
+This gorilla safari allows you to explore the habitat of mountain gorillas.
+We’ll track the gorillas with our experienced guide and then spend one hour intimately observing the habituated group.

 - Virunga National Park (a distinctive chain of five volcanoes).